Pain FAQ

 Some NyQuil products contain phenylephrine which can cause: nervousness, dizziness, and sleepiness.

-For alternatives to NyQuil, see the recommended alternative products for Flu, Tylenol, as well as the immunity products under the First Trimester section and the medicine cabinet products in the Postpartum for Baby section of the Motherhood Guide.
+For alternatives to NyQuil, see the recommended alternative products for Influenza, Tylenol, as well as the immunity products under the First Trimester section and the medicine cabinet products in the Postpartum for Baby section of the Motherhood Guide.

 Do you struggle with pain and were recommended medications?
 Click the image above for prevention and treatment protocols + products to research for educated and empowered medical decisions.